bobelchev/crypto-trading-sim/README.md

    npm start      # Or: npm run dev
    ```

+The gateway will run on http://localhost:8080

-The backend will run on http://localhost:8080
+The backend will run on http://localhost:8081

 The kraken service will run on http://localhost:8082